stacksgov/sips/sips/sip-022/sip-022-emergency-pox-fix.md

 the increase.

 The `increase-reward-cycle-entry` function has a bug in this code path.
-The bug itself is annotated with a comment lines starting with "(BUG)".
+The bug itself is annotated with comment lines starting with "(BUG)".

 ```clarity
 (let ((existing-entry (unwrap-panic (map-get? reward-cycle-pox-address-list { reward-cycle: reward-cycle, index: reward-cycle-index })))